zonemaster/zonemaster/docs/public/using/backend/Using-Zonemaster-Backend-Docker.md

 ## Introduction:

 This docker image allows you to start a working backend of zonemaster.
+It also contains a working version of zonemaster-cli which can be used as a substitute for [zonemaster-cli], how to use this version of cli is described at (the end of this document)[#invoking-the-command-line-tool-using-docker].

 The container is configured to use an SQLite database and run all needed processes (rpcapi and testagent).
 Thereforce this image is designed to be used by one single user and not suitable for production.